AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/custom-attribution-model-and-setup.md

    Sign in to [experience.adobe.com/marketo-measure](https://experience.adobe.com/marketo-measure){target="_blank"}.
 Go to [!UICONTROL My Account] > [!UICONTROL Settings] > and under the CRM section, select **[!UICONTROL Stage Mapping]**.

-   Once here, you will need to select which Leads/Contacts, and Opportunity stages to include by selecting the **[!UICONTROL Include in Model]** box.
+   Next, choose which Leads/Contacts and Opportunity stages to include by selecting the **[!UICONTROL Include in Model]** box.

    >[!NOTE]
    >